sriramvv/Implementing_SCD_Redshift/README.md

           "test": test data reserved for machine learning competitions (~75k orders)

 Schema for Instacart Basket Analysis
 Using the above datasets, we'll  create a star schema optimized for queries.
-This includes the following tables.
+This includes the following tables:

-Fact Table
+A. Fact Table

-1.fact_sales - records each user, user's orders, order's products, its department and aisles and their counts by time and date.
+FACT_SALES - records each user, user's orders, order's products, its department and aisles and their counts by time and date. user_key, order_key, product_key, department_key, aisle_key, date_key, time_key

-USER_KEY, ORDER_KEY, PRODUCT_KEY, DEPARTMENT_KEY, AISLE_KEY, DATE_KEY, TIME_KEY

-Dimension Tables
+B. Dimension Tables

-2.dim_user - users in the app
+DIM_USER -
 user_key, user_id, first_name, last_name, address, phone, state and city

-3.dim_product - products listed
+DIM_PRODUCT -
 product_key, product_id, product_desc

-4.dim_ - artists in music database

-artist_id, name, location, latitude, longitude
-5.time - timestamps of records in songplays broken down into specific units
+DIM_DEPARTMENT -
+department_key, department_id, department_desc

+DIM_ORDER -
+order_key, order_id,	user_id,		eval_set,	order_num,	order_dow,	order_hr

+DIM_AISLE -
+aisle_key, aisle_id, aisle_desc

+DIM_DATE -
+date_key, day_number, day_name, day_is_weekday

+DIME_TIME -
+time_key, time_hr

-start_time, hour, day, week, month, year, weekday Project Template
+Project Template
 In addition to the data files, the project workspace includes six files:

-1.test.ipynb displays the first few rows of each table to let you check your database.
-2.create_tables.py drops and creates fact and dimension tables for the star schema in Redshift.
+1.create_tables.py drops and creates fact and dimension tables for the star schema in Redshift.
-3.etl.py load data from S3 into staging tables on Redshift and then process that data into your analytics tables on Redshift.
+2.etl.py load data from S3 into staging tables on Redshift and then process that data into your analytics tables on Redshift.
-4.sql_queries.py contains SQL statements, which will be imported into the two other files above.
+3.sql_queries.py contains SQL statements, which will be imported into the two other files above.
-5.README.md provides discussion on your process and decisions for this ETL pipeline.
+4.README.md provides discussion on your process and decisions for this ETL pipeline.

 Project Steps
 Create Table Schemas